multiversx/mx-faucet-service/README.md

 Endpoints that can be used by anyone (public endpoints).

-### `Private API`

-Endpoints that are not exposed on the internet
-For example: We do not want to expose our metrics and cache interactions to anyone (/metrics /cache)

-### `Cache Warmer`

-This is used to keep the application cache in sync with new updates.

-### `Transaction Processor`

-This is used for scanning the transactions from MultiversX Blockchain.

-### `Queue Worker`

-This is used for concurrently processing heavy jobs.

 ### `Grafana dashboard`

 You can find a predefined Grafana dashboard with basic metrics at [http://localhost:3010](http://localhost:3010)